Modern Slavery Act

 - Ensuring new suppliers uphold all standards and requirements in our supplier’s code of conduct before adding them into the supply chain

 - Annual audit and mapping of supply chains using SEDEX

-- Annual risk assessment of full supply chain including further assessment on how high risk areas have improved.
+- Annual risk assessment of full supply chain including a further assessment on how high-risk areas have improved.
 One way of doing this can be asking them to complete a modern Slavery Act Due Diligence Questionnaire, which covers their governance, policies, training and supply chain

 - Annual staff training on modern slavery requirements

 This statement was approved by the Board of Directors on 18/12/18